What AR 600-20 Means to Me

-By Captain Luis Rodriguez, Commander Dayton Company, USARECFebruary 11, 2014
+By Captain Luis Rodriguez, Commander Dayton Company, USARECFebruary 14, 2014

 DAYTON, Ohio (Feb.
 11, 2014) -- I clearly remember the day I was given command.
 The trust and responsibility given to me at that moment is clearly defined in AR 600-20.
 This Army Regulation gives me the privilege of command.
 It defines my duties and responsibilities as a commander to maintain respect and discipline, account for the welfare of Soldiers under my command, as well as their families, and remain an effective and mission-ready part of the Army.AR 600-20 is a commander's leadership guide.
 Within its pages are contained defined duties and responsibilities for each commander.
 Each commander is to execute their role and responsibilities with the intention to provide purpose, direction and motivation to the force.

 It is my privilege to belong to such organization and to have been entrusted with the responsibilities found within the pages of AR 600-20.
 I strive, daily, to meet that challenge with great honor.